Southern University

-Southern University's 13 intercollegiate athletics teams are known as the Jaguars, and are members of the Southwestern Athletic Conference (SWAC) in NCAA Division I. The Human Jukebox is a well known collegiate marching band that has been representing the university since 1947.
+Southern University's 13 intercollegiate athletics teams are known as the Jaguars, and are members of the Southwestern Athletic Conference (SWAC) in NCAA Division I. The Human Jukebox is a well known collegiate marching band that has represented Southern University since 1947.

 History

-At the 1879 Louisiana State Constitutional Convention, African-American political leaders P.B.S.
-Pinchback, Theophile T. Allain and Henry Demas proposed founding a higher education institution "for the education of persons of color."
-Louisiana before the American Civil War had an established class of free people of color, who were often property owners and educated; they kept that tradition for their children.
+At the 1879 Louisiana State Constitutional Convention, African-American political leaders P. B. S. Pinchback, Theophile T. Allain, and Henry Demas proposed founding a higher education institution "for the education of persons of color".